GET CREATIVE FOR A CHANCE TO WIN PRIZES

 The Let Freedom Ring Art Contest is open to students attending a public, private, or charter school, or being home schooled, within Clark County, Nevada and in grades K-12 or the equivalent.
 Only original individual submissions are accepted.

-The 2019 Let Freedom Ring Art Contest theme is: "Free Speech, Free Press, Free Society."
+The 2019 Let Freedom Ring Art Contest theme is: "Your Voice, Your Vote, Our Democracy: The 19th Amendment at 100"

-Participants are encouraged to use their creativity and originality to make a two-dimensional representation of an art piece (including, but not limited to, drawings, paintings, videos, photographs, graphic novels, comics, etc.), exploring the protections afforded to all of us by the First Amendment of the U.S. Constitution and why the preservation of these principles is essential to our liberty.
-Please note that two-dimensional artwork should be no larger than 11" x 17".
+Participants are encouraged to use their creativity and originality to make a two-dimensional representation of an art piece (including, but not limited to, drawings, paintings, videos, photographs, graphic novels, comics, etc.), exploring the protections afforded to all of us by the Nineteenth Amendment of the U.S. Constitution and why the preservation of these principles is essential to our liberty.

 All qualified participants under the age of 18 must have their parent or guardian sign the Parental Permission Release Form, and each Let Freedom Ring Art Contest Entry Form must be signed by an adult.